denv3rr/system_info_widget/README.md

-# Lightweight System Monitor Widget
+# Test System Monitor Widget

 A simple, lightweight, frameless, and transparent desktop widget for Windows (and potentially other platforms...haven't tested tbh) that displays live CPU and Memory usage.
 Sits unobtrusively in the corner of your desktop.